Last updated on:

 Out of all the models that were on display, the NexStar 5 SE was one of the very few that immediately caught my attention.
 In my opinion, the SkyAlign feature and the generously stacked database are two of its most attractive features.

-The SkyAlign allows the beginner to use the scope no matter where they are.
-By just aligning 3 bright objects the scope will be able to automatically track onto the latitude and longitude of the night sky.
+The SkyAlign allows the beginner to use it no matter where they are.
+By just aligning 3 bright objects it will be able to automatically track onto the latitude and longitude of the night sky.

 However, unlike most of its competitors, the NexStar 5 SE is not suitable for astrophotography.
 Though it may have a built-in wedge with an adapter for connecting a DSLR, getting a high-quality picture of the viewed object may be problematic due to the Azimuth Mount.